 Answer #5 – The Centers for Disease Control and Prevention tell us that children between the ages of 3-11 are most likely to contract head lice.

 Surprised at how little you know about this common, childhood problem?
-Contact Lice Clinics of America today with any questions or concerns you may have about head lice or the treatments we offer.
+Contact Lice Clinics of Texas today with any questions or concerns you may have about head lice or the treatments we offer.